How to Design URL to REST Resource

 What is the correct way?

-/companies endpoint is a good example, which contains no action.
+/companies endpoint is a good example that contains no action.
 But the question is how do we tell the server about the actions to be performed on companies to resource viz. whether to add, delete or update?

 This is where the HTTP methods (GET, POST, DELETE, PUT), also called verbs, play the role.